ffroliva/mimecast-backend/README.md

 ```

-## Testing for the backend
+## Unit testing code in the backend

-Most of the main functionaries were tested using JUnit5.
+Functionaries were tested using JUnit5.
-Some functionaries used Mokito and other Restassured.
+Some functionaries used Mokito and others Restassured.

 ## Frontend

 This app has an integration with mimecast-frontend project.
 Please have a look at its `README.md` file for
 further information about this project.

 ## Developed by